Skip to main content

 Community Presentations

-Community Health Educators present to groups (large and small) about cancer risk, prevention, screening, and care.
-All presentations are free, are available in English and Spanish, and can be modified to meet your needs.
-Presentations are available virtually (pre-recorded and live) and in-person.
-For more information and to make a request, please fill out the presentation request form.
+We present to groups on cancer risk, prevention, screening, clinical trials, and many other topics.
+All presentations are free, available in English and Spanish, and can be tailored to meet your needs.
+To request a presentation, please fill out the presentation request form.

 Presentation Request Form